hivepress/hivepress/readme.txt

 - **Docs & Snippets** - Never get stuck with our collection of ready-made code snippets, API references, and docs.

 = Support & Community =
-HivePress is directly supported by its developers, people who know the plugin inside and out, so any issues are resolved in the best way possible.
+HivePress is directly supported by its developers, people who know the plugin inside and out, so any issues are resolved in the optimal way possible.
 Join the [community](https://community.hivepress.io/) to report a bug, suggest a feature, or vote for suggestions to help us make HivePress better!

 == Changelog ==